Dub1n/dss/meta/assistant_workflows/quick_tasks.md

    - Quick check of the specific change for correctness
    - Verify that file format/structure remains consistent

+6️. **Git Operations**:
+   - Commit changes with a concise, descriptive message
+   - Push only when appropriate (see Git Operations guidance below)

 ## Abbreviated Maintenance Checklist

 This abbreviated checklist replaces the full [Maintenance Checklist](mdc:meta/assistant_guidelines/maintenance_checklist.md) for quick tasks: